Table of Contents

 What is an ECG?

-An electrocardiogram (ECG) is a simple, painless test that records the electrical activity of your heart.
-It helps detect irregular heart rhythms, previous heart attacks, and other cardiac problems.
+An electrocardiogram (ECG) is a simple, non-invasive and painless test that records the electrical activity of your heart.
+It provides important information about your heart rate and rhythm, and can help detect abnormalities such as irregular heart rhythms (arrhythmias), signs of previous heart attacks, or other underlying cardiac conditions.

 How is it performed?

-Electrodes are placed on your chest, arms, and legs.
-These electrodes capture electrical signals from your heart and display them as wave patterns on a monitor or graph.
+Small adhesive electrodes are placed on your chest, arms, and legs.
+These electrodes detect electrical signals generated by your heart with each heartbeat and transmit them to a machine, which displays the results as wave patterns on a monitor or printed graph.

 When is it needed?

-An ECG is commonly performed if you have symptoms like chest pain, palpitations, or shortness of breath.
-It is also a routine diagnostic test for patients at risk of cardiovascular disease.
+An ECG is commonly performed if you experience symptoms such as chest pain, palpitations, dizziness, or shortness of breath.
+It is also frequently used as a baseline test during routine heart screenings, especially for individuals with risk factors such as high blood pressure, diabetes, or a family history of heart disease.

 2. Echocardiogram